 President, CEO, & Chairman of the Board

-Jessie Woolley-Wilson is Chair, President, and CEO of DreamBox Learning, Inc., the company that pioneered Intelligent Adaptive Learning™, heralded as a “game changer” in the e-learning sector by nationally renowned academic and technology experts.
-Jessie brings nearly two decades of experience in K–12 e-learning to DreamBox Learning.
-Throughout her career in the ed-tech industry, Jessie has held several leadership roles in prominent education companies.
+Jessie Woolley-Wilson is Chair, President, and CEO of DreamBox Learning®, Inc., the company that pioneered Intelligent Adaptive Learning™—heralded as a “game changer” in the ed-tech sector by nationally renowned academic and technology experts.
+Jessie has nearly two decades of experience in K–12 e-learning and has held several leadership roles in prominent education companies.

-As an ed-tech industry leader, Jessie serves on boards for several educational organizations including the International Association for K–12 Online Learning (iNACOL), Camelot Education, and the Woodrow Wilson Foundation.
-Locally, Jessie serves on the boards of IslandWood, an environmental learning center that connects children to the outdoors, and Seattle Venture Partners International.
+As an ed-tech industry leader, Jessie serves on the boards of several educational organizations including the International Association for K–12 Online Learning (iNACOL), Camelot Education, and the Woodrow Wilson Foundation.
+Locally, she serves on the boards of IslandWood, an environmental learning center that connects children to the outdoors, and Seattle Venture Partners International.
 Jessie has also served as a member of the World Economic Forum’s Global Agenda Council on Technology and Education, and has presented at TEDx Rainier, SXSWedu, and DENT.
-She was awarded the 2015 Executive Excellence Award in the CEO of the Year category by Seattle Business magazine; she was also on the Forbes “Impact 15″ list for being a disruptor of education, and honored as a “Woman of Influence” by The Puget Sound Business Journal for making an impact in the education technology industry as well as the community.
-In 2011, Jessie was spotlighted as a “Best Leaders to Watch” in EdNET’s “Best for 2011,” a peer recognition program.
+She was awarded the 2015 Executive Excellence Award in the CEO of the Year category by Seattle Business magazine; she was also on the Forbes “Impact 15″ list for being a disruptor of education, and was honored as a “Woman of Influence” by Puget Sound Business Journal for making an impact in the ed-tech industry.

-Jessie received her MBA from Harvard Business School and her BA in English from the University of Virginia.
+Jessie has an MBA from Harvard Business School and a BA in English from the University of Virginia.
 She is a 2007 Henry Crown Fellow of the Aspen Institute.

 Co-founder, Chairman and CEO of Netflix